 Lastly and perhaps obviously, never approach your cat when she is tense.
 She may interpret your approach as an aggressive act—an invitation to fight or a direct attack.
 Instead, avoid giving her attention altogether while she is acting hostile.
 It is better to separate yourself from the situation, avoid creating “an incident” between you two, and connect with her once she has calmed down.

 Rearing your pet to act in a certain way is never an easy feat.
-It takes patience, willpower, and most importantly, a lot of love.
+It takes patience, willpower, and most importantly, a lot of love for you to stop asking, Why is my cat so aggressive?
 For the safety of your family and feline, try to squash the aggressive behavior as soon as it starts.